-VET FEE-HELP is a student loan scheme that is funded by the Commonwealth Government to assist eligible students pay their course fees for select Certificate IV, and all Diploma and above level courses.
+VET FEE-HELP is a student loan scheme funded by the Commonwealth Government to assist eligible students pay their course fees for all Diploma and above level courses.

-VET FEE-HELP provides you with the option of:
+VET FEE-HELP provided students with the option of:

-- Paying some of your tuition fees upfront and deferring the balance
+- Paying some tuition fees upfront and deferring the balance

-VET FEE-HELP loans are not subject to income or assets tests.
+VET FEE-HELP loans were not subject to income or assets tests.

-There is a loan fee of 20% for fee-for-service VET FEE-HELP loans.
-There is no loan fee for Smart and Skilled VET FEE-HELP loans.
+There was a loan fee of 20% for fee-for-service VET FEE-HELP loans.
+There was no loan fee for Smart and Skilled VET FEE-HELP loans.

 On this page

-There is a limit set on the amount you can borrow in student loans (either VET FEE-HELP or FEE-HELP) over your lifetime.
+There is a limit set on the amount that can be borrowed in student loans (either VET FEE-HELP or FEE-HELP) over a lifetime.
 It is referred to as the FEE-HELP limit and is revised every year.
 The FEE-HELP limit refers only to the amount of the loan and does not include fees.

 TAFE NSW provides fair treatment and ensures equal benefits and opportunities for all students whether they are entitled to VET FEE-HELP assistance or not.